Bojan Jović

-Bojan Jović (Бојан Јовић; born 1 April 1982) is a Serbian football goalkeeper.
+Bojan Jović (Бојан Јовић; born 1 April 1982) is a Serbian retired football goalkeeper.

 Club career

 Born in Nova Pazova, Jović began playing football in the lower levels of Serbian football.
 He spent three seasons in Bosnian Premier League playing for FK Rudar Prijedor, FK Sloboda Tuzla before returning to Serbia to play with FK Javor Ivanjica.
 He only appeared in one Serbian SuperLiga match for Javor Ivanjica during his two seasons with the club.
 Afterwards, he played with FK Veternik before spending a half season again in Bosnian top league, this time with FK Sarajevo.
 He came to Romanian Liga I side FC Ceahlăul Piatra Neamț in summer 2011.
 After episodes with Borac Banja Luka, Rudar Kakanj and Zemun, Jović signed a one-year-and-a-half deal with Spartak Subotica.